Do you want a manuscript appraisal? In this post, we discuss 5 things you should consider before you have your manuscript appraised.

 But, before you take the plunge and transfer the funds, here are five things to check:

-1. Each editor or appraiser has a different style.
-He or she will look at different things and provide different feedback.
+- Each editor or appraiser has a different style.
+They will look at different things and provide different feedback.
 Ask for specifics before you submit and make sure you know exactly what you are getting.
 Ask for references or referrals from other authors who have used their services.

 You will know when you are ready to share your work.
 Be careful of doing it when you are frustrated.
 It is not a magic wand, but it can improve your writing and your story.